msheraton/qv-user-manager/README.md

 qv-user-manager for QlikView 10 is able to automate the process of assigning and removing CALs and retrieve information such as when the CALs were last used in a CSV format, which is simple to read for QlikView.
 It can also populate DMS users and retrieve information in a similar CSV format.
 It automatically recognizes all available QlikView Servers and can work against the entire server(s) or specific document(s).

 Don't fear the command line!
 With console redirection and piping support this little tool can with minimal effort be used to for example assign CALs from an Active Directory group or populate DMS users from an SQL Server among other things.
-See examples below!
+See examples below.
 It's all dynamic and extendable, create your own modules if you whish.

 This project aim to both demonstrate and inspire how to work with the QlikView Management Service (QMS) API while at the same time being a useful and fully working example of what can be done.